papis/papis/doc/source/quick_guide.rst

 start anew.

-If you're unsure about the location of the library we've created for this quick guide, run the following command.
+If you're unsure about the location of the library we've created for this quick guide, run the following command:

 .. code:: bash